moliver28/research-handbook/content/handbook/engineering/infrastructure/cells/_index.md

 We have adopted a phased execution where each phases represent serialized deliveries of Cells-related infrastructure and functionality.
 This structure has provided clarity of the project's inter-dependencies and allows us to assign engineering leads to lead each phases.

 A total of 13 phases are grouped into four Phase Sets
-- Phase Set A: GitLab.com HTTPS routing: delivering traffic to its destination
+- Phase Set A: GitLab.com HTTPS routing, routing traffic to its destination
-- Phase Set B: Cluster Awareness and Initialization: making Cells
+- Phase Set B: Cluster Awareness and Initialization
 - Phase Set C: Production Readiness and Deployment of first Production Cell
 - Phase Set D: First Internal Customer migration